TABLE OF CONTENTS

 What Style of Greenhouse?

-There are lots of options when it comes to purchasing a greenhouse, the first thing to do is to pick your style; lean-to, free standing, or poly tunnel.
+There are many options when it comes to purchasing a greenhouse.
+The first order of business is to pick your style; lean-to, free standing, or poly tunnel.

 Lean-to greenhouses are assembled against the exterior wall of your house and retain any heat that permeates through the wall.
 They’re a good choice if space is at a premium since they are not very large.